You’ve Been Hacked or Spoofed: Now What?

 Modify the answers to your security questions.
 Either make up answers to the questions or add an extra letter or symbol to the real answers.
 That way, even if the hacker figures out the answers, he or she will still have a hard time accessing your accounts.
 For example, instead of answering “Jones” to the “What’s your mother’s maiden name?” question, add another symbol or character and make it “@Jones” or “JonesM.”

 Set up multifactor authentication.
-This feature requires you to provide more than a username and password to access your account.
+The multifactor authentication feature requires you to provide more than a username and password to access your account.
 For example, an additional layer of authentication could be a passcode sent to your smartphone that you need to input when you log in.

 Review your email account settings.
 The hacker may have altered your account settings so that copies of received emails will be automatically forwarded to his or her account.
 So, even after you resecure your email account, the hacker can keep tabs on you.
 He or she could also have placed fraudulent links in your email signature and automatic replies.
 Be sure to check your settings and verify that these were not altered.

 Run a virus scan.
 It’s also possible that the hacker inserted malware into your system through your email account.
 This could enable him or her to conduct recon—meaning that all of your online activity would be automatically reported back to the hacker and allow him or her to collect even more of your personal information.

 Ensure that there was no financial or personally identifiable information in your email account.
 If personal information was stored, such as your social security number (SSN), date of birth, or account numbers, strongly consider getting the compromised account numbers changed.
 In addition, have the banks or other organizations report the new numbers to you over the phone, not via email.
 Also consider credit monitoring for identity theft, especially if all or part of your SSN was compromised.